mukeshh-a/Insights-for-Telangana-Tourism/README.md

 Insights-for-Telangana-Govt.-Tourism-Department

 This project is focused on analyzing the tourism data of Telangana from 2016 to 2019 and providing data-driven recommendations to the government to improve the state's revenue and administrative operations.

 The data included information on domestic and foreign visitors to various districts of Telangana.

 Data Sources:

 The primary data source for this analysis was the Telangana tourism department.

 However, additional research was conducted to gather information on the population of each district using the official websites of Telangana and India Census.

-Crime rate rankings were obtained from Numbeo, and Swachh Survekshan rankings were obtained from the official websites of Swachh Bharat Mission and Sarkari List.R
+Crime rate rankings were obtained from Numbeo, and Swachh Survekshan rankings were obtained from the official websites of Swachh Bharat Mission and Sarkari List.

 Research links: